Chinese New Year 2015 is here and there’s no better way to celebrate than coming up with great ideas for saving money.

 The rooster is known for clockwork and precision (much like the actual animal).
 Self-assured and a bit aggressive, the rooster is an exacting taskmaster who is known for dedication, organization, decisiveness and meticulousness.

-Financial Personality: Advisor.
+Financial personality: advisor.
 As you can imagine, being so precise, the rooster is not only known for managing money well, but offering others fantastic financial advice.
-But, on occasion, the rooster has a reputation for spending too much, in which case its good for him or her to settle down and reevaluate choices being made.
+But, on occasion, the rooster has a reputation for spending too much, in which case its good for him to settle down and reevaluate his choices.